Accountable care organization: Patient Protection and Affordable Care Act

-The US Department of Health and Human Services (DHHS) proposed the initial set of guidelines for the establishment of ACOs under the Medicare Shared Savings Program (PPACA Section 3201) on March 31, 2011.
+The US Department of Health and Human Services (HHS) proposed the initial set of guidelines for the establishment of ACOs under the Medicare Shared Savings Program (PPACA Section 3201) on March 31, 2011.
 These guidelines stipulate the necessary steps that physician, hospital and other health care provider groups must complete to become an ACO.
 Section 3022 of the Patient Protection and Affordable Care Act (ACA) authorized the Center for Medicare and Medicaid Services (CMS) to create the Medicare Shared Savings program (MSSP), which allowed for the establishment of ACO contracts with Medicare by January 2012.
 ACA intended for the MSSP to promote "accountability for a patient population and coordinate[s] items and services under part A and B, and encourage[s] investment in infrastructure and redesigned care processes for high quality and efficient service delivery".
 The existence of the MSSP ensures that ACOs are a permanent option under Medicare.
-However, the specifics of ACO contracts are left to the discretion of the DHHS Secretary, which allows the ACO design to evolve over time.
+However, the specifics of ACO contracts are left to the discretion of the HHS Secretary, which allows the ACO design to evolve over time.

 The Medicare Shared Savings Program is a three-year program during which ACOs accept responsibility for the overall quality, cost and care of a defined group of Medicare Fee-For-Services (FFS) beneficiaries.
 Under the program, ACOs are accountable for a minimum of 5,000 beneficiaries.
 The provider network is required to include sufficient primary care physicians to serve its enrollees.
 The ACO must define processes to promote evidence-based medicine and patient engagement, monitor and evaluate quality and cost measures, meet patient-centeredness criteria and coordinate care across the care continuum.
 Prior to applying to MSSP, an ACO must establish appropriate legal and governance structures, cooperative clinical and administrative systems and a shared savings distribution method.
 The ACO may not participate in other shared savings programs during the period it participates in the MSSP.
 An ACO may include professionals (e.g., Doctors of Medicine (M.D.) or Doctors of Osteopathic Medicine (D.O.), physician assistants, nurse practitioners, clinical nurse specialists) in group practice arrangements, networks of individual practices, partnerships or joint venture arrangements between hospitals and ACO professionals, hospitals employing ACO professionals, or other Medicare providers and suppliers as determined by the Secretary of Health and Human Services.